William H. McNichols Jr.

-William Henry McNichols Jr. (April 11, 1910 – May 29, 1997) served as the Mayor of Denver, Colorado from 1968 to 1983.
+William Henry McNichols Jr. (April 11, 1910 – May 29, 1997) was an American politician who served as the mayor of Denver, Colorado from 1968 to 1983.

 Biography

 Born in Denver, McNichols was the son of Cassie and William H. McNichols Sr. His father served as Denver's City Auditor from 1931 until 1955.
 His younger brother, Stephen, served as Governor of Colorado from 1957 to 1963.
 After he graduated from Denver's East High School, he attended the University of Colorado-Boulder and then the University of Alabama, though he did not receive a degree from either institution.

 During World War II, McNichols at age 33, enlisted in the Army and served in the 4th Armored Division (United States) engaged in the Siege of Bastogne.
 On April 4, 1945, the 4th armored Division liberated Ohrdruf concentration camp, the first Nazi camp liberated by U.S. troops.
 McNichols received three battle stars and the Purple Heart.